Mixed reaction from parents as Derby students move to remote learning

 DERBY, Kan.
 (KSNW) – It’s back to school for Derby students but not to the classroom.

-The Board of Education voted to have all students learn remote for the rest of 2020 due to high COVID-19 positive cases.
+The board voted to have all students learn remote for the rest of 2020 due to high COVID-19 positive cases.

 The switch online is raising many questions, especially for parents with elementary students.